mackerel fishing rod

 Best mackerel feathering rod

-More eager anglers will want to be able to cast further to reach mackerel when they are not yet close inshore.
-To do this, it’s often necessary to use a rod designed for beach casting, but that is only around 10-11ft in length rather than 12ft+.
-Paired with a robust reel that can handle the leads you’re using, this is by far the best mackerel rod for feathering.
-A mackerel fishing set up rated to about 3-4oz will cast leads and feathers to the horizon.
-No other type of mackerel kit compares to this in terms of efficacy.
+Eager anglers often desire to cast further to reach mackerel when they are not yet close inshore.
+To achieve this, they frequently need to use a beach casting rod.
+When paired with a robust reel that can handle the leads in use, this becomes the best mackerel set up for feathering.
+A mackerel fishing set-up rated to about 3-4oz can cast leads and feathers to the horizon.
+In terms of efficacy, no other type of mackerel kit can compare to this.

 • Daiwa Ninja Reel size 4000 or 5000 – available next day on veals